yourperfectsolutions/codex/neospark/README.md

 - `home.html` – main web page
 - `index.html` – feature highlights page
 - `dashboard.html` – sample operational metrics dashboard
+- `task_submission.html` – demo task submission and permission form
 - `styles.css` – theme and component styles

 ## Usage
 Open `splash.html` in your browser to see the splash page.
 From there, click "Enter" to access `home.html` and explore the rest of the demo.
-Use the dashboard link on the home page to view sample metrics for NeoSpark Genie.
+Use the dashboard link on the home page to view sample metrics for NeoSpark Genie, or navigate to the task submission page to try configuring permissions on a new task.

 Fonts **Univa Nova** and **Ethos Nova** are referenced but may fall back to system fonts if not installed.